 2. Genetic variations newly associated with risk for childhood asthma.

 New discoveries in asthma capped off the beginning and end of 2010, with two studies revealing variants associated with childhood asthma.
-The first study, published in January and covered in this Blog post, observed that the same SNP had different effects in children with different ethnic backgrounds.
+The first study, published in January, it observed that the same SNP had different effects in children with different ethnic backgrounds.
 The second study, published in September, also examined genetic associations for allergy susceptibility, and found there was very little overlap with asthma, suggesting that allergy sensitivity may be an effect of asthma rather than its cause.

 3. New variants influence risk for rheumatoid arthritis.